hongtaoh/ICA_Journals/README.md

 18. **cross_race_details**: Details about the race diversity among the authors.
 19. **cross_gender_details**: Details about the gender diversity among the authors.
 20. **gscholar_citation**: The number of citations the paper has according to Google Scholar.

+### authors_to_study_expanded.csv

+1. **authorIndex**: author index
+2. **year**: the year when the paper associated with this paper was published
+3. **journal**: the journal where the paper associated with this paper was published
+4. **authorPosition**: author position
+5. **countrypred**: which country was this author based when the paper was published
+6. **genderpred**: gender of this author
+7. **racepred**: race of this author
+8. **afftypepred**: the affiliation type of this author's affiliation when the paper was published.

+### author_chord_gr_from_firstauthors.csv

+This is data for Figure 7.

+### cntry_chord_from_firstauthor.csv

+This is data for Figure 6.

+## Figures

+Those are the figures in our study.

+## Replication

+To replicate our study, you'll need our scripts to crawl, process, and analyze data.

+### Crawling and Processing data

+We used snakemake to automate the crawling and processing.
+The folder of `workflow/scripts` contains the scripts and the file of `workflow/Snakefile` specifies the details.

+**PLEASE NOTE THAT SINCE UNNECESSARY FILES AND DATA CONTAINING AUTHOR IDENTIFICATION INFO HAVE BEEN DELETED, THE SNAKEFILE IS NO LONGER EXECUTABLE.
+HOEWVER, YOU CAN STILL USE THE FOLLOWING SCRIPTS INDIVIDUALLY BY YOURSELF IF YOU DECIDE TO SCRAP THE PUBLIC ICA JOURNAL AND AUTHOR DATA.**

+- `scrape_ica_paper_dois.py`: obtain ICA publication paper info (dois, title, and abstracts) from the official websites of the five ICA journals we analyze.
+For example, [https://academic.oup.com/joc/issue](https://academic.oup.com/joc/issue).

+- `scrape_ica_author_data.py`: get paper and author data from each ICA journal publication

+- `get_author_with_gender.py`: get gender raw predictions.
+This is to prevent me from having to do it again, which requires quota from genderize.io.

+- `get_author_with_pred_raw.py`: get race and affiliations.
+"Raw" because I'll change column order later

+- `get_author_with_pred.py`: rearrange colomn order

+- `get_paper_and_author_with_type.py`: add 'type' to paper df and author data, and subsequently get research paper/author, and authors/papers to study.

+- `get_authorid_with_vars.py`: process the gender, race and aff coded data and return basically dictionaries through a dataframe.

+- `get_authors_and_papers_expanded.py`: get all variables needed in analysis.

+- `get_gscholar_data.py` and `get_gscholar_data_combined.py`: get gscholar data.